rosbit/id-generator/README.md

-# Distributed unique ID Generator (auto-increment ID or Snowflake-like ID)
+# Distributed unique ID Generator

 id-generator is a dirstributed unique ID generator.
-There are 2 kinds of generator provided by id-generator:
+There are 3 kinds of generator provided by id-generator:

  1. snowflake-like ID generator